myflowpl/generator-angular-flow/README.md

 ## Features
 - easily create multiple angular modules in your project
 - each [module](#module) can have it's own states, components, services, directives, modals, filters etc.
-- angular-flow [components](#component) are based on web components so they group .js, .html, .scss files in one place.
+- angular-flow [components](#component) are inspired by web components so they group .js, .html, .scss files in one place.
 - easy create nested ui-router [states](#state) in modules
 - use scripts for running dev server with live reload or for building for production